zlatkok/swos-port/docs/build.md

 - `ida2asm/gen-lookup/tokens.lst`

-but will run script with different parameters and its output will be `main.cpp`. `main.cpp` is then compiled into tester executable the usual way.
+but will run script with different parameters and its output will be `main.cpp`. `main.cpp` is then compiled into tester executable in the usual way.
 Tester is capable of running tests for the generated token lookup function, as well as performance tests comparing it to several alternative implementations.
-Optional dependence is `gperf`, which is looked up during the build, and used in performance tests if found.
+Optional dependency is `gperf`, which is looked up during the build, and used in performance tests if found.

 Note that the tester is only built, but not executed in any way.

 ## `swos-asm`

 This intermediate project invokes `ida2asm` binaries on `swos/swos.asm` (SWOS disassembly) and `swos/symbols.txt` (control file for `ida2asm`, for more details see [`ida2asm`](ida2asm.md)).
-The result are actual ASM files which will be fed to MASM.
-To speed up the build process 8 ASM files are generated, `swos-01.asm` to `swos-08.asm`.
+The result are actual ASM files which will be fed to MASM, as well as `swossym.h`, a C++ header file containing exported ASM symbols that need to be accessed from C++.
+To speed up the build process 8 assembly files are generated, `swos-01.asm` to `swos-08.asm`.

 One problem of the current build is that debug version will try to use release version of `ida2asm`, since it runs much faster.
 I was unable to find a way to make Visual Studio aware of this, so unfortunately debug build will